Annevo/ios-test-serie-search/README.md

 - Search should be triggered when the user hasn't typed for 0.5 seconds to minimize unnecessary API requests.

 ## Delivery
 When you are done, simply create a pull request.
+If you prefer to start your own project from scratch, that's perfectly fine.
+In that case, create a new repository and share it with us.

 The assignment will be assessed based on the code's readability, structure, and the ability to create a UI matching the design.
 We prefer clean, self-documenting code that is thoroughly tested.
 Feel free to reach out if you have any questions about the assignment.

 [TV maze API]: https://www.tvmaze.com/api
 [linked design]: https://www.figma.com/file/q5onZTjSjMWYrzqvE23iyU/Series-Search?type=design&node-id=0:1&mode=design&t=LwagVwjuRI9un48F-1